 As producers of those online experiences, developers and designers are charged with the quality of that experience and what it implies in our lives as users.
 Because interaction that we have with each other as humans is so often mediated through software, why and how that software is built is increasingly impactful.
 We may not have as much control over the why but we can do a lot with the how.

 At Dojo4 we understand that people, communities and natural environments have been harmed and are suffering because of manipulative and purely profit-driven applications of technology.
 We know that antidotes to this include spending time in nature and in genuine human connection.
 It's part of our manifesto and we've got some work-in-progress on building solidarity around that perspective.
-More on that soon, but in the meantime, here are some resources and toolkits for how we can build an internet that is:
+More on that soon, but in the meantime, here are some resources and toolkits:

-more environmentally sustainable - right now it uses LOTS more electricity that you might imagine:
+Environmental sustainability - Right now the internet uses LOTS more electricity that you might imagine:

-inclusive and celebrates different abilities and ways of doing and being - this means building in ways that further the progress we've made toward gender, race, and accessibility equality but it also means working against an internet that can be censored and radically politicized:
+Inclusivity and celebration of different abilities and ways of doing and being - this means building in ways that further the progress we've made toward gender, race, and accessibility equality but it also means working against an internet that can be censored and radically politicized:

-a celebration and reinforcement of art and artfulness - somewhere on the forked roads of alternate histories, the internet evolved as an interactive universe of art, rather than a marketplace.
+Support and reinforce art and artfulness - somewhere on the forked roads of alternate histories, the internet evolved as an interactive universe of art, rather than a marketplace.
 By incorporating art and artfulness into our work, we can help shift the balance to this reality.
 Resources and examples: Rhizome, Net Art Anthology, Eyebeam, Network Effect, Turbulence, Window Swap, MSCHF, Got Your Back, Olia Lialina, adaweb, JODI, Constant Dullaart, Scoopsnoodle, Neural, Furtherfield.

 Luckily, lots of people are thinking about this kind of thing.
 In particular, the Center for Humane Technology provides guidance to technologists for building a more "humane" internet.
 They remind us to examine our assumptions in these ways (see: https://humanetech.com/techprinciples/):